Katanaco/Schmitt_CSCI2270_FinalProject/README.md

 # Schmitt_CSCI2270_FinalProject

 	---LITS_Project---
-developed by Jonathan Schmitt starting 4/14/2015
+developed by Jonathan Schmitt and Zachary Wilson starting 4/14/2015

 Introduction:

-This is a c++ project designed to work with the libspotify api in order to generate playlists using taste of the user logged in and a desired length of time.
+This is a c++ project library designed to work with the libspotify api and supply additional functionality.

 Dependencies: